WpW: The Beginner’s Guide to LiteSpeed Cache for WordPress

 This section allows you to optimize your WordPress database.
 Database optimization is a useful tool when it comes to speeding up your site.
 LSCWP’s DB Optimizer gives you an easy way to execute some of these tasks in your WordPress database.
 Learn more.

-The crawler is disabled by default.
+We’ve disabled the crawler by default.
 When it’s active, it travels your site, refreshing any pages that may have expired from the cache.
 Crawling can be a resource-intensive process, and not all hosting providers will allow its use.
 If your hosting provider does allow crawling, it’s a nice way to keep your cache fresh.
 Learn more.

 When you need to manually purge the cache, export your site settings, or debug an issue, you’ll find the means in the Toolbox section.
 Probably the most useful thing you will find here is the Environment Report.
 If you are having a problem and LiteSpeed support asks for your Report Number, this is where you would go to get it.
 Learn more.